sonata-nfv/tng-communications-pilot/snmp-agent/README.md

 ```

 3. **Media network interface OID.**
 This is the OID the interface which handles the media (the one which needs to be monitored to check the quality of the service).
-This parameter may depend on the final deployment, so please check that the OID corresponds with the interface which is handling the media.
-Using a different OID will prevent the system from scaling in and out according to the consumed BW.
+ **This parameter may depend on the final deployment, so please check that the OID corresponds to the interface which is handling the media.
+Using a different OID will prevent the system from scaling in and out according to the consumed BW.**

 ```
 oid_media_network_interface: .1.3.6.1.2.1.2.2.1.11.2
 ```